axelvaldez/radical-companies/_posts/reviews/2023-02-22-whats-our-problem.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>In <em>What&rsquo;s Our Problem: A Self-Help Book for Societies</em>, Tim Burton, the author, uses a very clever illustration that lays out all of human history as a 1,000 page book.
-He then asks, <span class="_quotespan">if the catastrophes of page 1,000 [including the two World Wars] were the most devastatingng yet, what does that mean about catastrophes in page 1,001?</span></p>
+He then asks, <span class="_quotespan">if the catastrophes of page 1,000 [including the two World Wars] were the most devastatinget, what does that mean about catastrophes in page 1,001?</span></p>
- <p> mindset when we get to page 1,001.</p>
+ <p>What will our mindset be when we get to page 1,001.</p>

 <div style="margin-bottom:1in; width:80%; padding:0 10%; font-family: American Typewriter, serif; ">
  <span style="float:left;  ">                                                                Previous &lt;</span>